If you’re shopping for virtual instruments, but aren’t quite sure what you’re looking for…

 Also check out Superior Drummer’s “little brother” EZ Drummer:

-And if you ask 100 music producers what virtual instrument synthetizers they love most….
+Ask 100 music producers what virtual instrument synthesizers they love most….

-That’s right, this software can not only synthesize pre-existing sounds, but also purely CREATE sounds from scratch, which, to date, NO other virtual instrument can do.
+This software can not only synthesize pre-existing sounds…it can even create new sounds purely from scratch, which to date, no other virtual instrument can do.

 - Import your own samples – oddly enough, the first version of the software didn’t offer this feature

-- New “Sound Lock” feature – it allows to “block” a specific sound attribute as you browse, so that the results all include this specific element.
+- New “Sound Lock” feature – which allows you to block off a specific sound attribute as you browse, so that the results all include this specific element

-- 400 DSP waveforms – compared to only 5 available in the previous version, these allow you to modulate and change any sort of sound as you please, be it taken from Omnishpere’s library, recorded by you or even created by the software itself.
+- 400 DSP waveforms – which allow you to modulate and change any sort of sound as you please

-But, as crazy as it sounds, the instrument part is not the strongest feature of this software…
+The instrument itself is surprisingly not the strongest feature of this software.

-So how does this program actually helps you write a song?
-Well, mainly thanks to these 2 features:
+So how does this program help you write songs?

 - The ability to create a whole song out of a simple melody – lay down a simple melody, feed it to EZ Keys and let the program do the rest.

-Which is tremendously useful and will save you a lot of time during your writing process.
+Which as I’m sure you can imagine, will save you a lot of time during your writing process.

 Take a look at this video to see these features in action:

-In fact, the current version is actually a decade old but is still the leader in Bass VSTs, which should give you an idea of just how good it is.
+The current version is over a decade old but yet still the clear industry leader…which should give you an idea of just how good it is.